-It is about problem-solving and about improving the quality of life.
-Design for children should go beyond durability, ergonomics, safety … even function to also carefully think about materials, aesthetic and sensory qualities.
+Design for children is about problem-solving and about improving the quality of life.
+It should go beyond questions of durability, ergonomics, safety and function, to also carefully think about materials, textures, aesthetic and sensory qualities.

-Also, the design should consider how children respond to all environmental stimuli (visual, touch, smell, etc.).
-These stimuli inform and enrich experiences and affect interactions within their environment and with other people.
+Design should consider how children respond to all environmental stimuli (visual, touch, smell, etc.).
+These stimuli inform and enrich children’s experiences and affect interactions within their environment and with other people.

-After all, children are immersed and engaged with their environments more and connected than adults.
-They deserve sensorially complex spaces, which inspire many possibilities, enquiries, and adventures.
+After all, children are immersed and engaged and connected with their environments far more than adults.
+They deserve sensorially complex spaces, which inspire many possibilities, enquiries, and adventures!

 Putting the right colours in the right place.